Nevada-based Lithium Brine Extraction Technology and Mining

 The company intends to complete a comprehensive geological survey across the land package to aid in the development of a resource estimate followed by the installation of up to 20 production wells over the next 18 months.

-ABMC is not only focused on the mining of raw materials from the company’s claims in Nevada.
-The company is also diligently working with its expert strategic partners to create the most environmentally sustainable, cost-effective extraction technology possible.
-The ABMC extraction process is expected to be environmentally sound and is not expected to require the harmful and inefficient solar evaporation ponds associated with lithium from brine mining in South America, which takes 18-24 months for complete extraction.
+American Battery Metals Corp. is not only focused on the mining of raw materials from the company’s claims in Nevada.
+The company is also diligently working with its expert strategic partners to create the most environmentally-sustainable, cost-effective extraction technology possible.
+American Battery Metals Corp.’s extraction process is expected to be environmentally sound and is not expected to require the harmful and inefficient solar evaporation ponds associated with lithium from brine mining in South America, which takes 18 to 24 months for complete extraction.

-American Battery Metals Corporation is currently in the accelerated research and development phase of its proprietary lithium-from-brine extraction technology which is expected to reduce the time for extraction from 18-24 months down to less than a week.
-The extraction process is expected to be tailored to the company’s brine resource, but is expected to be able to be adjusted and licensed for other mining companies’ lithium resources (brine and geothermal), providing another stream of revenue for ABMC.
+American Battery Metals Corp. is currently in the accelerated research and development phase of its proprietary lithium-from-brine extraction technology which is expected to reduce the time for extraction from 18 to 24 months down to less than a week.
+The extraction process is expected to be tailored to the company’s brine resource, but is expected to be able to be adjusted and licensed for other mining companies’ lithium resources (brine and geothermal), providing another stream of revenue for American Battery Metals Corp.

-ABMC is also positioning itself to provide a sustainable and profitable business for recycling end-of-life batteries.
-The company is developing a pioneering, closed-loop green battery recycling technology.
+American Battery Metals Corp. is also positioning itself to provide a sustainable and profitable business for recycling end-of-life batteries.
+The company is developing a closed-loop green battery recycling technology.
 End-of-service batteries, including those from the automotive, energy storage and consumer electronics industries, all possess the crucial battery metals that are required to make rechargeable batteries.
 “Mining” those waste materials by separating and recovering them to produce pure raw materials for reuse is the most environmentally-sustainable process that could help feed the battery metals supply chain.
 Such recovered resources can be redeployed into the supply chain at a lower cost.

 American Battery Metals Corp. is led by an experienced management and technical team.
 The company’s management team holds approximately 25 percent of the outstanding shares.